eclipse/eclipsefuro/docs/fbp/content/docs/fbp-scripting.md

 }
 ```

-> The most @-events of the furo base components will fit the ƒ-methods of the corresponding components.
+> The most at-events of the furo base components will fit the fn-methods of the corresponding components.
 It is like playing domino.